Nourhan613/Mini_Text_Editor/README.md

 # Mini_Text_Editor
-## Mini Text Editor has feature to read a text using espeak
+## The application has a feature to read a text using espeak